Targets-Pathogens-LNCC/ChEMBL_DB/README.md

--- To list all foreign keys associated with a table
--- Replace 'table_name' with the name of your table of interest SELECT conname AS constraint_name, conrelid::regclass AS table_name, a.attname AS column_name, confrelid::regclass AS foreign_table_name, af.attname AS foreign_column_name
+-- To list all foreign keys associated with a table SELECT conname AS constraint_name, conrelid::regclass AS table_name, a.attname AS column_name, confrelid::regclass AS foreign_table_name, af.attname AS foreign_column_name
 FROM   pg_attribute a
 JOIN   pg_constraint c ON a.attnum = ANY(c.conkey)